m-kyle/ansible/gitlab-docker/README.md

+# Ansible Playbooks for building/deploying GitLab on Docker

+There are two Ansible Playbooks one for building a Docker image from the GitLab source code, and the other for running GitLab on Docker from the Docker Hub:

+  - build-image
+  - run-from-docker-hub

 # Building GitLab from source and deploying to Docker using Ansible

 Edit the `hosts` inventory file to point to the server(s) you want to deploy to.